marian-nmt/marian/examples/training/README.md

 truecasing, segmentation into subwords units).

 To use with a different GPU than device 0 or more GPUs (here 0 1 2 3) type the command below.
-Training time of 4 GPUs should be roughly 24 hours.
+Training time on 1 NVIDIA GTX 1080 GPU should be roughly 24 hours.

 ```
 ./run-me.sh 0 1 2 3